 The study team formulated and implemented a public involvement plan that included compiling an initial project mailing list from databases supplied by the National Park Service, U.S. Forest Service, the City of Flagstaff, and Coconino County.
 Additional stakeholders were identified in response to contact information provided in newsletters, a project-specific website, press releases, and open house events.
 (See "Management Options Assessment" for more details.)

-Public comments received by the study team centered on the following topics:
+Public comments received during the first phase of the project centered on the following topics:

 Resource Protection